legumeinfo/datastore-specifications/PROTOCOLS/README.md

 As of January 2025, the datastore is being maintained at three locations:
   - ceres.scinet.usda.gov
   - atlas-login.hpc.msstate.edu
-  - soybase-stage.usda.iastate.edu
+  - c2s2.usda.iastate.edu

-A nightly cron job syncs these instances in the direction of ceres to soybase-stage and atlas to soybase-stage.
-The public content of the datastore is made available via https from the instance at soybase-stage.
+The public content of the datastore is made available via https from the instance at c2s2.

-<b>The best practice is to do any curation on ceres.</b> The instance at soybase-stage is being used for display
+<b>The best practice is to do any curation on ceres.</b> The instance at c2s2 is being used for display
 of the data at the relevant urls: https://data.legumeinfo.org and https://data.soybase.org.
 The instance at atlas-login.hpc.msstate.edu is for backup and for data access when ceres is unavailable due to periodic maintenance.

-The longer-term plan is for the datastore to be hosted for public access in a USDA Azure instance, with a .gov URL.
+The longer-term hope is for the datastore to be hosted for public access in a USDA Azure instance, with a .gov URL.

 "The datastore" is comprised of three directories:
 * <b>v2</b>  -- The public datastore, accessed at https://data.legumeinfo.org or https://data.soybase.org
-* <b>annex</b>  -- For curated public data that lacks specification or formalized metadata (use judiciously)
+* <b>annex</b>  -- For curated public data that lacks specification or formalized metadata (*use judiciously*)
 * private  -- Staging area; not publicly accessible

 There are also three affiliated directories at the same root level: